saint11/DeadWeight/source/dungeon/dungeon_level_1.md

 ### Hook
 Things were already bad at the fief of Trinta, and then the bad omens started happening.
 Milk turned sour, water became red, tasting iron and chalk, chickens started to eat one another and old people would cough small insects.
 The lord took action only when his youngest son fell ill.

 The lord's soothsayer made it clear, Acheron Zul's curse befell upon the village, and a ritual must be conducted to purge them from that blight.
 Somebody must venture his tomb, and if there is still a mummy of Acheron Zul, or anything left of him, it must be meticulously fetched and brought to her.

+When the **adventurers** accept the quest, give them a portable coffin and tell them that they will need to place Acheron Zul's corpse in there.
+The coffin occupies 2 slots.

 Possible ideas for starting out: